-Not many cosmetic surgery practices realize TikTok is as effective at plastic surgery marketing as it actually is.
+Not many cosmetic surgery practices realize how effective TikTok is for plastic surgery marketing.

-Over the last 12 months, TikTok has exploded in popularity, with over 850 million users each month, and may be more effective at building the social media presence of your plastic surgery practice than you think.
+Over the last 3 years, TikTok has exploded in popularity, with over 1 billion monthly users, and may be more effective at building the social media presence of your plastic surgery practice than you think.

 Some of the most impactful plastic surgery influencers are building their audiences on TikTok right now!